Corporal Alexander Burton VC (1893-1915, 22yo)

 Corporal Alexander Burton

-Alexander Burton was born in Kyneton, Victoria in 1893.
-After attending school Burton followed in his father's footsteps working in an ironmongery department and on 18 August 1914 he enlisted into the 7th Battalion, Australian Imperial Force.
+Alexander Burton came into the world at Kyneton, Victoria in 1893.
+Following his education, Burton pursued his father’s trade in the ironmongery business, and he enlisted with the 7th Battalion, Australian Imperial Force on 18 August 1914.

-The 7th Battalion took part in the landing at Gallipoli on 25 April; however, Burton could only watch the landing from the a hospital shop due to being sick with a throat infection.
-He rejoined his Battalion and was posthumously awarded the Victoria Cross for conspicuous bravery at Lone Pine on 9 August.
+The 7th Battalion participated in the Gallipoli landing on 25 April; nevertheless, Burton was confined to observing the assault from a hospital ship due to suffering from a throat ailment.
+Upon rejoining his unit, he received a posthumous Victoria Cross for exceptional valour at Lone Pine on 9 August.

-Burton has no known grave, but his name is commemorated on the Lone Pine Memorial, Gallipoli, and by an oak tree and bridge at Euroa.
-In 1967 his family presented his V.C. to the Australian War Memorial.
+No identified burial site exists for Burton, though his memory is preserved on the Lone Pine Memorial at Gallipoli and honoured by an oak tree and bridge at Euroa.
+His family donated his V.C. to the Australian War Memorial in 1967.

 Alexander Burton featured in The Cove's Lone Pine 105th Anniversary Special article if you want to read more about him and his efforts.